shepan6/OECDfairness/src/ethically/models/measure/README.md

 ### Proposed metrics

+From OECD.AI Catalogue of Tools & Metrics for Trustworthy AI: https://oecd.ai/en/catalogue/metrics?terms=&page=1
+- Conditional Demographic Disparity (CDD): the difference in probabilities of disadvantage sub-group with respect to "positive" and "negative" predictor.
+-

 - Dataset divergence:
     - To measure average KL divergence between k train/test splits.
     We expect that higher average KL divergence between train/test splits would mean greater distances between train/test splits on average (which could lead to poor generalisation performance, BUT higher data variation [which could signal representativeness]).